-The DSL will keep the case under constant review, and the school will consider a referral to local authority children's social care if the situation is not improving.
+The DSL will keep the case under constant review and the school will consider a referral to local authority children's social care if the situation does not seem to be improving.
 Timelines of interventions will be monitored and reviewed.